 When it comes to protecting and maintaining your home’s exterior, fascia replacement is a crucial task that often flies under the radar until problems arise.
 As a homeowner, understanding the average cost of fascia replacement is important for proper budgeting.

-Generally, you can expect to pay between $7 and $40 per linear foot for fascia replacement for your building.
-The exact cost within this range depends on certain other factors that we will cover in this blog post.
+Generally, you can expect to pay between $5 and $40 per linear foot for fascia replacement for your building.
+For most homeowners, total project costs typically range from $900 to $10,000.
+The exact cost within this range depends on certain other factors that we will cover below.

 If you are looking for a custom quote for your roofing or exterior project in Claremore, OK, or the nearby areas, feel free to call us at (918) 260-4075.